 As a first semester math major at a four-year college, she enrolled in a physics class and discovered she wanted to learn more.
 Unfortunately, the school didn’t offer physics as a major and her options were limited.
 So she transferred to College of DuPage.

 The school was already familiar to Bowes, who lives nearby and took classes at COD for high school.

 “Once I came here, my biggest influence was Physics Professor Tom Carter,” she said.
 “He really helped me move forward.”

-Carter encouraged her to attend the Conference on Undergraduate Women in Physics held at the University of Illinois at Urbana/Champaign in 2013.
+Carter encouraged her to attend the Conference on Undergraduate Women in Physics held at the University of Illinois at Urbana/Champaign.
 Bowes was one of only two community college students among the more than 170 attendees at the event, which included a career panel, a graduate student panel and an undergraduate research panel.
 Bowes was impressed by the stories she heard at the conference.